 The faculty members of the CSSPI have conducted research focused on understanding the emergence and maintenance of adolescent suicidal and self-harming behaviors, and on the prevention and treatment of suicidal behaviors.
 Studies have examined the course and risk for suicidal behavior from adolescence through young adulthood, the emotional and behavioral outcomes of high-risk youths, and the impact of adolescent suicidal behavior on parents’ well-being and involvement in youths’ treatment.
 Studies also have focused on the development and evaluation of a new intervention (Cognitive Behavioral Therapy – Relapse Prevention or CBT-RP) for suicidal young people with depression and alcohol-/substance abuse disorders, the evaluation of national suicide prevention efforts funded through the Garrett Lee Smith Memorial Suicide Prevention Act, and the evaluation of a new intensive cognitive behavioral intervention (Post Admission Cognitive Therapy or PACT) aimed at preventing the recurrence of suicidal behaviors among individuals in the military.
+As part of CSSPI’s focus on fostering collaboration, the CSSPI also hosts monthly research conference calls pertaining to research on suicide risk and interventions, with investigators from Duke University, University of North Carolina Greensboro, University of North Carolina Chapel Hill, George Mason University, Uniformed Services University of the Health Sciences, Johns Hopkins University, the University of Puerto Rico, Simmons School of Social Work/Harvard University, and other academic institutions.

 American Foundation for Suicide Prevention